 Eventually the Roundtree family settled near Ford's Prairie and helped establish the Church of Christ.
 Centralia (then called Centerville) is in Lewis County.

 Thomas Taylor, formerly a Baptist, was the first minister.
 Like most of the earliest churches in western Washington, their meeting place was built on or near the military road (now Jackson Highway).
 In 1871 they built a 20' x 30' building at Ford's Prairie.
 We think that it is the low building in the photo at the right.
 Notice the wagon trail.
 The house on the left is probably the Halfway House owned by John Buchanan.

 There is a profile of Thomas Taylor.

-In 1876 the church building was dismantled and moved (largely by Jasper Roundtree) to the NE corner of East Pine and North Gold streets in the developing town of Centralia.
+In 1876 the church building was dismantled and moved (largely by Jasper Roundtree) to the corner of Pine and Gold streets in the developing town of Centralia.
 According to Kerry Serl, the property was purchased from George Washington, the African-American founder of Centralia.
 The price was $1.00.
 See at:

 A related comment is recorded in Centralia, The First Fifty Years:

 "The marriage had taken place in the little Christian Church on Gold Street.
 That pleased Adeline (Roundtree Borst) because she felt as if the church almost belonged to her family. . . .
 Her father and mother had been among its first members.
 Then her brother Jasper had helped tear the building down and move it into town.
 Jasper, folks said, wheeled part of it in, in a wheelbarrow, and some of it he even carried on his back."
 (Page 120)

 Joseph and Adeline (Roundtree) Borst's home is is open to the